LTER-LIFE/FDFDT-Manual/docs/12-questions-for-tool.md

 # Questions for FAIR + Structure Evaluation Tool {#questions-tool}

-Please answer every question with yes/no. If your answer is no, please go through the linked section in this guide to further enrich your data.
+Please answer every question with yes/no. If your answer is no, please go through the linked section in this guide to further enrich your dataset.

 #### Metadata